goopletdev/kosumi/README.md

 Discord friends for answering my similarly endless JavaScript questions, especially  purxiz the Patient

+This project is currently using SVG files from font-awesome.

 ## Bonus:
 Here are some pictures of my cats Denna and Kvothe